Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Update-AzureRmSqlInstance.md

 ```

 ### -Tag
-The tags to associate with the Managed instance.
+The tags to associate with the instance.

 ```yaml
 Type: Hashtable